 The age old question is always the same: “Which type of protein should a person use to build muscle?”
 I hope to clear up this for you.
 First, some basics.
-Proteins give your body the necessary amino acids that serve as building blocks for new muscle growth.
+Proteins give your body the necessary amino acids that serve as building blocks for new muscle growth and crazy bulk.
 If you’re not getting enough, your weight training will not give you desired results.
 Want to get Beach Ready Now?
 You need to know the following:

 Whey is a byproduct of cheese production.
 When cheese is made, a thin liquid is left over.
 That liquid that’s leftover when cheese is make is called whey.
 Even though it is less than 1% protein, it becomes highly concentrated when dried and turned into protein powder.
 Casein, on the other hand, is a byproduct of milk.
 Casein has a slower rate of digestion, and results in a slow but steady release of amino acids into circulation.